setpixel/setpixel-blog/_posts/2014-05-29-drawing-a-story.markdown

 title: "Drawing a story"
 subtitle: "Using storyboards and animatics as a story development tool"
 bigimage: drawingcover2
-date: 2014-05-29 12:00:00
+date: 2014-06-10 12:00:00
 categories: tools
-inindex: false
+inindex: true
 ---

-I've created Storyboard Fountain.
+I've created <a href="http://storyboardfountain.com/" target="_new">Storyboard Fountain</a>.
 It's an app that allows anyone to visualize a screenplay as fast they can draw stick figures.
 As you write a script, you can quickly visualize to test if a scene works.
 Create and show animatics to others.
 Storyboarding allows you to make your movie, without the cost of making a movie.

 Coming from the perspective of a software developer, a game developer, and someone that has built companies, developing a movie with a standard approach seems like a gigantic step backwards.

 <figure class="image-regular"><img data-width="646" data-height="429" class="img-responsive" src="/gfx/gamevmovie.png"><figcaption class="image-caption">Creative development process of Video Games vs. Movies.</figcaption></figure>

 In videogame development, you start development on day one.
 You are always iterating, collaborating with team members, testing it with your friends.
 Even after you release the game, you can still make it better by listening to feedback and issuing updates.
-At any point, you may learn new things in the process that will cause you to make a pivotal change the game for the better.
+At any point, you may learn new things in the process that will cause you to make a pivotal change for the better.
 Most of the time, this comes at a relatively low cost.

 In movie development, a writer develops the story in a relative vacuum.
 The story is validated by an extremely limited number of people.
 Production requires many people involved with disconnected schedules.
 The actual production window is short compared to the total production process.
 It is also the most expensive.